Brock Stassi: San Francisco Giants

 On August 10, 2018, Stassi's contract was purchased by the San Francisco Giants.
 He finished the season with the Triple-A Sacramento River Cats, hitting .391/.536/.547 with 11 RBI.
 He elected free agency after the season, but re-signed with the team on November 9.
 In 2019 with Sacramento, Stassi went 3-for-13 in 3 games.
 On Mother's Day, Stassi tore a tendon in his wrist and missed the remainder of the season.
 On November 4, 2019, he elected free agency.

-Oakland Athletics
+Long Island Ducks

 On February 23, 2020, Stassi signed a minor league contract with the Oakland Athletics organization.
-Stassi was released by the A’s in March prior to the beginning of the season.

-Long Island Ducks

-On April 10, 2020, Stassi signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He was released by the A’s in March prior to the beginning of the season.
+On April 10, Stassi signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

 On May 17, 2021, Stassi re-signed with the Ducks for the 2021 season.
 In 14 games for the Ducks, Stassi slashed .191/.309/.298 with 7 RBI.